samanthaafraser/filipkilibarda.github.io/_posts/2020-04-02-gdbrevgdb.md

 - takes too long to understand the code base, so implementing custom changes isn't worth the immense amount of time

-I myself was definitely in all of these categories throughout my entire undergrad and after as well.
+I was definitely in all of these categories throughout my entire undergrad and after as well.
 After playing in CTFs for a year, I learned a great deal about how everything on my computer works, significantly aleviating some of the pains listed above.

 So in this post, I hope to shed some light on my reverse engineering and implementation thought